How long does the Trust last for and who are the beneficiaries?

 In 2000 the Trust became the 100% shareholder of WEL Networks Ltd.

-Ultrafast Fibre Limited was established by the Company in 2010 in order to fulfil a New Zealand Government initiative to rollout ultrafast broadband (UFB) across eight centres in Central North Island.
+Ultrafast Fibre Limited (UFF) was established by the Company in 2010 in order to fulfil a New Zealand Government initiative to rollout ultrafast broadband (UFB) across eight centres in Central North Island.
 Interests in fibre are held through Waikato Networks Ltd (WNL) of which WEL Networks Ltd is an 85% shareholder (Waipa Networks owns 15%).
 In 2020, the Company agreed to sell its shares in UFF, now known as Tuatahi First Fibre Ltd.

 WEL Networks Ltd also has a smart box programme.
 The Top Energy project is delivered through Smart Co Ltd, of which WEL is a 15% shareholder.

 As per the Trust Deed, on winding up of the Trust in 2073, the fund will be distributed to Territorial Authorities (Capital Beneficiaries) in specific proportions (Hamilton City Council – 63%, Waikato District Council – 35%, Waipa District Council – 2%).

-The Trust office is generally open between 9.00 am and 3.00 pm, although staff are sometimes in the office outside of these times, and usually work remotely on Tuesdays and Thursdays when they are contactable via phone or email.
+The Trust office is generally open between 9.00 am and 3.00 pm, although staff are sometimes in the office outside of these times, and often work remotely, especially on Thursdays and Fridays when they are contactable via phone or email.
 Because of limited staffing, there also might be times when the office is closed during these hours.
 The Trust office is closed on public holidays and during the Christmas/New Year period.
 If you wish to meet with a member of the Trust's staff, we suggest you ring us to make an appointment.